rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization;
 {{< /highlight >}}

 The improvement in the render method was needed to avoid showing the protected page before the redirect happens.
 You want to show nothing if the authenticated user doesn't meet the condition's criteria.
-It's fine if the listener is too late to redirect the user, because the higher-order component didn't show the protected component.
+Then it's fine if the listener is too late to redirect the user, because the higher-order component didn't show the protected component.

 Both routes are protected now, so we can render properties of the authenticated user in the AccountPage component without a null check for the authenticated user.
 You know the user should be there, otherwise the higher-order component would redirect to a public route.